What we can learn about the Companions' versions from the San'aa manuscripts and ahadith

 *Thanks for reading part one of this article.
 The entire article (16 pages) may be downloaded here.

-**Also see this downloadable document two posts above: Scribal Changes in the Qur'an.
+**Also see this downloadable document: Scribal Changes in the Qur'an.